nya3jp/cros-bazel/docs/getting_started.md

 After authentication, make sure that you restart the Bazel instance by running `bazel shutdown`.

-### Using Goma to build Chrome
+### Using reclient for faster build

-Building `chromeos-base/chromeos-chrome` takes 2-3 hours, but you can use Goma to make it as fast as less than 1 hour.
+Building `chromeos-base/chromeos-chrome` takes 2-3 hours, but you can use reclient to make it as fast as less than 1 hour.

-To use Goma, please follow [Goma for Chromium contributors] (or [go/chrome-linux-build](http://go/chrome-linux-build) if you're a Googler) and run `goma_auth login` for authentication.
-Please make sure that you perform authentication inside the chroot if you're going to run `bazel build` inside the chroot, and do that outside the chroot if you're going to run it outside the chroot.
+To use reclient, please run `gcloud auth application-default login` for authentication.
+If you're going to run `bazel build` inside the chroot, please make sure that you run this outside the chroot after exiting the chroot in all existing windows.

-[Goma for Chromium contributors]: https://chromium.googlesource.com/infra/goma/client/+/HEAD/doc/early-access-guide.md

-After authentication, you can just run `bazel build` with `USE_GOMA=true` to enable Goma.
+After authentication, you can just run `bazel build` with `USE_REMOTEEXEC=true` to enable reclient.

 ```
-$ USE_GOMA=true BOARD=amd64-generic bazel build @portage//chromeos-base/chromeos-chrome
+$ USE_REMOTEEXEC=true BOARD=amd64-generic bazel build @portage//chromeos-base/chromeos-chrome
 ```

-You can also run `build_packages` with `--run-goma` to run it with Goma.
+You can also run `build_packages` with `--run_remoteexec` to run it with reclient.

 ```
-$ build_packages --bazel --board=amd64-generic --run-goma
+$ build_packages --bazel --board=amd64-generic --run_remoteexec
 ```

 ### Enabling @portage tab completion